Grandaddy: History

-1992-1997: Formation and early independent releases
+1992–1997: Formation and early independent releases

 Grandaddy was formed in 1992 by singer, guitarist and keyboardist Jason Lytle, bassist Kevin Garcia and drummer Aaron Burtch.
-The group was initially influenced by US punk bands such as Suicidal Tendencies and Bad Brains.
-Lytle was a former professional skateboarder, who had turned to music after a knee injury forced him to stop skating.
-Lytle began working at a sewage treatment plant to fund the purchase of music equipment.
+The group was initially influenced by US punk bands such as Suicidal Tendencies, Fear and Bad Brains.
+Lytle has also cited new wave influences including Talk Talk, A Flock of Seagulls, Thompson Twins, OMD, the Human League, Thomas Dolby, Depeche Mode and a-ha.
+A former professional skateboarder, Lytle had turned to music after a knee injury forced him to stop skating.
+He began working at a sewage treatment plant to fund the purchase of music equipment.
 Several of the band's early live performances were at skateboarding competitions.

 The band members constructed a studio at the Lytle family home, and their first release, also in 1992, was the self-produced cassette Prepare to Bawl.
 This was followed in April 1994 by a second cassette titled Complex Party Come Along Theories.
 The singles "Could This Be Love" and "Taster" were released later that year.
 The guitarist Jim Fairchild and the keyboardist Tim Dryden joined the band in 1995.
 Fairchild, who left another band to join Grandaddy, was another former professional skateboarder and had already guested with them; Dryden had been Fairchild's "jam-buddy".
 A third cassette, Don't Sock the Tryer, was withdrawn, and the band instead released their debut mini-album A Pretty Mess by This One Band in April 1996 on the Seattle-based Will label.

 In 1997 they released their debut full-length album Under the Western Freeway through Will, and, with the help of Howe Gelb, signed a UK deal with Big Cat Records – by then a subsidiary of Richard Branson's V2 Records – who reissued the album the following year.
 The album included the single "A.M.
 180", which was featured during a sequence in the 2002 British film 28 Days Later.
 It was also used for the theme song for the BBC Four television series Charlie Brooker's Screenwipe (9 years later, Screenwipe debuted in 2006), and in an advertisement for Colin Murray's BBC Radio 1 show.
 "A.M.
 180" was also used in television commercials for the Dodge Journey automobile.
 One of the album's singles, "Summer Here Kids", was rated as "Single of the Week" by popular British music magazine NME, and was also used as the theme music for another Charlie Brooker-fronted show, BBC Radio 4's So Wrong It's Right.
 The album led to an increase in the band's popularity in Europe, and a main stage performance at the Reading Festival in 1998.
 The album was only a success in the US when later reissued by V2.
 With the band busy touring in 1999, their next release was the compilation The Broken Down Comforter Collection.